Skip to content

 • Events across all calendars for the linked account (within the product’s configured horizons and privacy rules).

-• Metadata used for correlation and briefs: titles, start/end times, and participant information where the provider exposes it.
+• Metadata used for correlation and briefs: calendar names, titles, start and end times, participant information, locations, and notes or descriptions where the provider exposes them.

 • Source is recorded per event for consistency.